bitcoin-resources/bitcoin-resources.github.io/index.md

 - [Bitcoin: A Peer-to-Peer Electronic Cash System][bitcoin-whitepaper] by Satoshi Nakamoto

 To get a grasp on Bitcoin you will have to read a book or two.
-If you only want to read one book, you can't do wrong with Saifedean's **[The Bitcoin Standard][the-bitcoin-standard]**.
+If you only want to read one book, you can't go wrong with Saifedean's **[The Bitcoin Standard][the-bitcoin-standard]**.
 Bitcoin is money, so understanding [The Ethics of Money Production][the-ethics-of-money-production] is paramount to understanding what Bitcoin is about.
 If you need a crash-course in economics, read [Economics in One Lesson][economics-in-one-lesson] by Henry Hazlitt.

 [economics-in-one-lesson]: {{ '/books/economics-in-one-lesson' | absolute_url }}
 [the-bitcoin-standard]: {{ '/books/the-bitcoin-standard' | absolute_url }}